pkhtown/Thing-Theory-series/README.md

-Here lies a 4.5-part essay series on phenomenology, semantic reduction, metacognition, and most importantly, "things".

 <h3><b>Thing Theory: An Explorative Approach to Phenomenological Analysis (or “Doing Math on Words”)</b></h3>

 An explorative, user friendly approach to examining knowledge models and their structure while justifying the examination methods via metamodels.